Powdee/leptos-portfolio/README.md

 - update favicon.ico
 - update avatar image from png to webp and jpg support
-- update some use case's text (helpie etc..)
 - use wGPU for basic 2D/3D animation
 - write an article about my journey using Rust for my portfolio